OMerkel/Alquerque/doc/software_architecture.md

 `setForbiddenReversal(to)`, which appends a pointer-transparent red SVG X above the board.
 Changing selection, submitting a move, redraw and restart remove it.

+The board container also owns `.winning-celebration`, an HTML status overlay fixed immediately below the title bar and horizontally centred over the SVG.
+`hmi.resize()` publishes the responsive control height through `--game-title-bar-height`, leaving a small stable gap below the title controls.
+A terminal board snapshot carries the winning side and either `all-pawns-captured` or `no-legal-move`.
+The HMI reveals the panel after the final move animation, or immediately for a terminal redraw without an action. `restore` hides it.
+The panel uses 70 % opacity, rounded corners and a thin light-orange border.

 ### 8.5 Responsive layout

 `hmi.resize()` is bound to `window.resize` and additionally called at the start